-The Board of Supervisors of the Westwood of Pasco Community Development District will hold Public Hearings and a Regular Meeting on August 28, 2024 at 10:00 a.m., or as soon thereafter as the matter may be heard., at Tampa Civil Design, LLC, 17937 Hunting Bow Circle, Lutz, Florida 33558.
+The Board of Supervisors of the Westwood of Pasco Community Development District will hold a Public Hearing and Regular Meeting on October 23, 2024 at 10:30 a.m., or as soon thereafter as the matter may be heard., at Tampa Civil Design, LLC, 17937 Hunting Bow Circle, Lutz, Florida 33558.
 The agenda is as follows:

 - 1. Call to Order/Roll Call - 2.
 Public Comments - 3.
-Acceptance of Resignation of Brian Panico [Seat 3] - 4.
-Consider Appointment of Ethen Broadwater to Fill Unexpired Term of Seat 3; Term Expires November 2024 - Administration of Oath of Office (the following will also be provided in a separate package) - A. Required Ethics Training and Disclosure Filing - Sample Form 1 2023/Instructions - B. Membership, Obligation and Responsibilities - C. Guide to Sunshine Amendment and Code of Ethics for Public Officers and Employees - D. Form 8B: Memorandum of Voting Conflict for County, Municipal and other Local Public Officers - 5.
-Acceptance of Resignation of Cody You [Seat 5] - 6.
-Consider Appointment of Michelle Guerrier to Fill Unexpired Term of Seat 5; Term Expires November 2024 - Administration of Oath of Office
+Administration of Oath of Office to Angela Mathews [Seat 2] (the following will also be provided in a separate package) - A. Required Ethics Training and Disclosure Filing - Sample Form 1 2023/Instructions - B. Membership, Obligation and Responsibilities - C. Guide to Sunshine Amendment and Code of Ethics for Public Officers and Employees - D. Form 8B: Memorandum of Voting Conflict for County, Municipal and other Local Public Officers - 4.
+Consideration of Resolution 2025-01, Electing and Removing Officers of the District and Providing for an Effective Date - 5.
+Public Hearing on Rules, Policies, and Fees Regarding Amenity Facilities and Parking - A. Proof/Affidavits of Publication - B. Consideration of Resolution 2025-02, Adopting Rules Relating to Amenity Facilities and Parking and Parking Enforcement; Providing a Severability Clause; and Providing an Effective Date - 6.
+Consideration of Resolution 2025-03, Designating the Location of the Local District Records Office and Providing an Effective Date